Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-\begin{defi} We use the following \emph{standard notions of equivalence} for ODEs, based on conjugating bijections $\Psi$.
-We speak of $C^0$ \emph{equivalence}, if $\Psi$ is a local or global homeomorphism. \emph{Analytic equivalence} requires biholomorphic $\Psi$. \emph{Flow equivalence}, of either type, requires flows $\Phi^t$ to be conjugated by $\Psi$, locally or globally, and in real or complex time.
+\begin{defi} We use the following \emph{standard notions of equivalence} for ODE flows, based on conjugating bijections $\Psi$.
+We speak of $C^0$ \emph{equivalence}, if $\Psi$ is a local or global homeomorphism. \emph{Analytic equivalence} requires biholomorphic $\Psi$. \emph{Flow equivalence}, of either type, requires flows $\Phi^t$ to be conjugated by $\Psi$, locally or globally, and in real or complex time. \emph{Analytic flow, or orbit, linearization} asserts analytic flow, or orbit, equivalence, near an equilibrium, to the linearized ODE.
+When the linearized ODE is in diagonal, semisimple form we also speak of \emph{analytic flow, or orbit, diagonalization}.
 Local solutions, which are maximally extended in any open subset of interest, are called \emph{orbits}. \emph{Orbit equivalence} only requires $\Psi$ to map orbits to orbits, as sets. \end{defi}

-For global analytic equivalence on the Riemann sphere see the Riccati flows of section \ref{Ric}.
+For an example of global analytic equivalence on the Riemann sphere see the Riccati flows of section \ref{Ric}.
 Global $C^0$ orbit equivalence in real time figures prominently in section \ref{Scalar}.
 For a simple example see also the linear case of section \ref{LinProj}.
-The local linearization and diagonalization results of section \ref{B} review analytic local orbit equivalence in complex time, near equilibria, to linear systems.
+The local linearization and diagonalization results of section \ref{B} review analytic local flow equivalence to linear systems, in complex time and near equilibria.